jfcameron/CRender/README.md

 Mat4x4 and Vector operations for calculating the MVP.

-Textures and Shader programs can be loaded at runtime from the filesystem.
-Vertex buffers data must come from source code.
+Textures and Shader programs are loaded at runtime from the filesystem.
+Vertex buffer data is read from static memory.
 Definitions for unit length quad and cube are provided.

 ## Building the project:
 ### Win32